Thet-Htet-Oo/gossip/README.md

 https://gossip-backend-1nwv.onrender.com

 #Live development
 You can open the link https://gossip-backend-1nwv.onrender.com first in the browser.
-If you see 404 , then you are ready your backend and you can easily try my app with the link https://gossip-frontend.onrender.com .
+If you see 404 , then you are ready your backend.
+And you can easily try my app with the link https://gossip-frontend.onrender.com .

 The backend and frontend are deployed using Render's free hosting tier.
 Due to inactivity, the backend service may enter a sleep state.
 When accessed again, the server may take a short time to restart.